larskanis/ccrpc/README.md

 Since STDIN and STDOUT are used for the RPC connection, it's best zu redirect STDOUT to STDERR after the RPC object is created.
 This avoids clashes between "p" calls and the RPC protocol.

+The following example invokes the call in the opposite direction, from the subprocess to the main process.

 ```ruby
   require 'ccrpc'